adrelanos/aeternity-wiki/Security-Concerns-on-Contributing?.md

 [Contributed from an Exchange?](https://docs.google.com/forms/d/e/1FAIpQLSe6n_-YLaj2y9jMRkuC3GGb5Udx0sjZ1NP5wGvNKZ5pQhuayQ/viewform?c=0&w=1)

 ***
+## Express version
+1. open the contribution website: https://wallet.aeternity.com/
+2. click on contibute now
+3. choose ETH or BTC (own wallet)
+4. read and understand the terms and conditions
+5. confirm that you are not a US citizen or US resident
+6. click to accept
+7. pick the ETH/BTC you see on screen
+8. send the coins from your own wallet
+9. check after some confirmation your contribution

 ## Short Version
 The short version works for: **Ethereum, Bitcoin and FIAT**.
 The choice is yours.